 Managing liability and tax efficiency are core.
-Investors will need to ensure that they have established appropriate German and/or foreign corporate structures, such as those described above.
-Such arrangements are bespoke and will require detailed discussions before an appropriate structure can be selected and implemented.
+Investors will need to ensure that they have established appropriate German and/or foreign corporate structures.
+Such arrangements are a mixture of tailor made and bespoke elements and will require detailed discussions before an appropriate structure can be selected and implemented.

 The following key issues will typically be relevant to a real estate investment.
-The purpose of a property owning company (PropCo) will be the holding, managing and renting of real estate assets.
+The purpose of a property owning company (PropCo) will be the holding, letting and managing of real estate assets.
 A typical legal form used for such types of transaction is a limited liability company established under Luxembourg laws as a Société à responsabilité limitée (S.à r.l.).
 Depending on the relevant double tax treaty other countries could also provide for similar tax structuring options.